Business rates frequently asked questions

 What if I change business address?

-If you are moving out of your business premises we will require the details of your move so that we can update our records and issue you with an amended account.
+If you are moving out of your business premises we need the details of your move so that we can update our records and issue you with an amended account.
 You can access our moving form here.

 Are all businesses rateable?